Lampe2020/L2DB/SPEC.md

 [index](#index) (with variable length) and the [data](#data) (with variable length).

 ### Header
-The header (with the file magic included) is always 64 bytes long, with the non-used bytes being filled with zeroes, although this doesn't need to be enforced.
+The header (with the file magic included) is always 64 bytes long, with the non-used bytes being filled with `null`-bytes (`\0`), although this doesn't need to be enforced.

 | Offset *(ranges include both start and end)* |   Meaning    | Content                                                                    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |:--------------------------------------------:|:------------:|:---------------------------------------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|